mmistakes/minimal-mistakes/index.markdown

     btn_label: "Introduce me to the details"
     url: /technical-details-->

-We are Knowledge-based and Software Systems Group located at the [Department of Computer Science and Engineering](https://cs.felk.cvut.cz/) of the Faculty of Electrotechnical Engineering at Czech Technical University in Prague.
-Follow our pages to see what is new.
+We are the Knowledge-based and Software Systems Group - a research group located at the [Department of Computer Science](https://cs.felk.cvut.cz/), [Faculty of Electrical Engineering](https://fel.cvut.cz/en/) of the Czech Technical University in Prague.

 {% include feature_row %}